The Buzz

 In January 2020, the International Code Council (ICC) approved building standard changes that effectively would make all new homes built in the US EV-ready.
 Under these changes, new single-family homes would need at least one panel capable of handling a full-sized EV charging overnight; multi-family buildings will need two, as well as additional retrofit-ready spots for future expansion.

-While the ICC guidelines are voluntary, new projects will likely opt to follow them.
+While the ICC guidelines are voluntary, new projects are likely to opt for compliance with them.
 A 2016 study estimated the cost of new EV-ready installation per parking spot at $920, while a retrofit would incur $3,710.
 As more people opt for EVs, building to anticipate that power need is the smarter move.

-When thinking of commercial properties, many cities’ building codes, including Columbus, Ohio, already require EV-readiness.
+When considering commercial properties, many cities’ building codes, including those in Columbus, Ohio, already require EV-readiness.
 More states and localities are bound to follow suit as EV adoption increases.
-From companies looking to attract talent to stores attracting customers to shop while they charge, building owners need electrical contractors’ guidance not just in installation, but in determining the best solution for their specific needs.
+From companies seeking to attract talent to stores that attract customers to shop while charging, building owners require the guidance of electrical contractors, not just in installation, but also in determining the best solution for their specific needs.

-EV-ready parking is a best practice that ensures newly-constructed parking spaces are equipped with, or can easily and affordably be converted to, EV charging stations.
-It requires that a certain percentage of newly constructed parking spaces include electrical infrastructure at the time of construction.
+EV-ready parking is a best practice that ensures newly constructed parking spaces are equipped with, or can easily and affordably be converted to, EV charging stations.
+It requires that a certain percentage of newly constructed parking spaces include electrical infrastructure during the construction process.

 4. You’re Already the Electrical Expert!